michaellgans/holbertonschool-simple_shell/README.md

-# holbertonschool-simple_shell
+# Holbertonschool-Simple_Shell (Jess to insert actual image of Holberton)

 ## Introduction
+> Hey there! :alien:<br>
-> Hey there:) Thanks for checking out our shell project!
-Here we have constructed our own simple shell that emulates the Bourne Again Shell.
+Thanks for checking out our Simple Shell Project.
+Here we have constructed our own Simple Shell that emulates the _Bourne Again Shell_.<br>
+Our Simple Shell is programmed to handle two built-in functions, which are `env` and `exit`.
+It is also programmed to be able to interperate commands in path with and without options such as `ls` or  `ls -a -l`.<br>
+We appreicate your interest in this project and we would appreicate any feedback you could give us!

 ## What is a shell?
 A shell is a program that provides a command-line interface for users to interact with the computer's operating system.
 It allows users to execute commands and run programs by typing text commands.

 ## Project Requirements
 <details>